The Tree Inclusion Problem: In Linear Space and Faster: A Faster Tree Inclusion Algorithm

 \end{prop} \begin{proof} By Proposition~\ref{lem:orderlemma}(v) the claim is true for $i \lhd j$.
 The remaining cases are $i=l(v',w')$ and $j=s(v',w')$ (Proposition~\ref{lem:orderlemma} (iii)) and $i=s(v',w')$ and $j=r(v',w')$ (Proposition~\ref{lem:orderlemma}(iv)).
 In both cases $i<j$ and it follows immediately that $v \lhd w \Rightarrow i <j$.
 For the other direction, it follows from the structure of the macro tree that in both cases either $v \lhd w$ or $w \prec v$.
 But $\mc{X}$ is deep and thus $v \lhd w$. \end{proof} Thus, by using macro tree numbers we encounter the nodes in $X$ according to their preorder number in the original tree $T$.
 This simplifies the implementation of all the procedures except \Deep, since they all get deep sets as input.

 We now present the detailed implementation of the set procedures on node arrays.
 As in Section~\ref{simple} we assume that the input to all of the procedures, except \Deep, represent a deep set.
-Let $X$ be a node array. \begin{relate} \item[$\Parent(X)$:] Initialize an empty node array $R$ of size $n_{M}$ ($R[i]:=\emptyset$ for $i=1,\ldots n_M$) and set $i:=1$.
+Let $X$ be a node array.